 What Users Think About RingCentral

 Our readers are positive overall about RingCentral, with an average rating of four out of five stars.
 Customers say the call management tools are easy to use and customer service is responsive and helpful.
 However, some users report the reporting dashboard is cluttered and sometimes lags.
-For more user reviews, visit the RingCentral Review Page.

 When Grasshopper Beats RingCentral

 Grasshopper is a good option for solopreneurs who want phone features that turn their mobile device or personal landline into a business phone.
 Grasshopper is a quick and affordable way for very small businesses to stay competitive in larger markets by making phone communication appear professional from any phone.
+You might also want to take a look at our article RingCentral alternatives to learn more about other phone options.

 Grasshopper offers three plans priced between $29 and $89 per month.
 RingCentral’s prices range from $29.99 to $59.99 per user, per month.
 Both providers’ base plans are similarly priced, but Grasshopper’s plan is a better choice for soloprenuers and small teams who don’t want to pay for extra features they don’t need.